ccorsi/learning/resume/index.md

 # Introduction

 The following pages will contain information about my work experience as a Software Engineer.
 I have over 25 years experience within the Computer Science field.
-This length of time has seen me develop products for the backend as well as the frontend.
-This included the use of different programming languages like, C/C++, Java to having to work within different operating systems like Windows and Linux.
-While the
+This length of time has seen me develop products for backend and frontend.
+This included the use of different programming languages like, C/C++, Java for different operating systems like Windows and Linux.
+While this is only a small sample of this information.
+You can look

 # More to Come...